rurounigit/hootspot/README.md

 ## Getting Started

-1.  **First-Time Setup: Configure your AI Service Provider** HootSpot allows you to choose between using the cloud-based Google Gemini API or connecting to a local AI model server running via LM Studio.
+1.  **First-Time Setup: Configure your AI Service Provider** HootSpot allows you to choose between using the cloud-based Google Gemini API or connecting to a local AI model server.

     *   Click the **HootSpot AI icon** in your Chrome toolbar to open the side panel.
     *   Expand the **"Configuration"** section.